kelsey-ek/Rehosting_Guide_A-Z/guide/Rehosting_Guide_A-Z.md

       - YES: requests a select query along with LEAD for a DLI GET NEXT IN PARENT request that does not specify a search condition.
 (Default)
       - NO: Does not use LEAD

   In the [DEBUG] section, you can specify:

     - GENERAL:
       - YES: Enables the default debugging flags when OpenFrame/HiDB is running.
       - NO: Disables the default debugging flags when OpenFrame/HiDB is running.
 (Default)
     - SHOW_BUFFER: (Enabled when GENERAL is set to YES)
       - YES: Processing a DL/I statement returns the buffer value of each column.
       - NO: Processing a DL/I statement does not return the buffer value of each column.
 (Default)
     - DISABLE_COMMIT
       - YES: Indicates that a DL/I operation does not save changes to the database.
       -NO: Indicates that a DL/I operation saves changes to the database.
-(Default)
+(Default)</details>

 * **idcams.conf**
 * **ikjeft01.conf**